 - In addition to the new homes, the partnership will provide a range of new community facilities for the New Cross Gate community.
 These include a new larger and more fit for purpose GP surgery to replace the current Queens’ Road surgery, together with a new Healthy Living Centre, new office space for the New Cross Gate Trust and outdoor health equipment throughout the site.

-- This will also provide long term sustainability for vital community services such as our employment support, IT skills training, and ESOL provision, as well as new health improvement activities, including for example, physical activity, healthy cooking sessions, mental health support, and more.
+- This will also provide long term sustainability for vital community services such as our employment support, IT skills training, and ESOL provision, as well as new health and wellbeing activities, including for example, physical activity, healthy cooking sessions, mental health support, group and social activities, informal learning opportunities and more.

 - With increasing competition for funding via grants, this helps the Trust to develop a sustainable financial model, ensuring that these services are not lost from our local community.